-If you take too much Trizivir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much Trizivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take Trizivir, see the Trizivir drug label from DailyMed.
+For more information on how to take Trizivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 Trizivir can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (buildup of acid in the blood), liver problems, and blood disorders, including severe anemia.
-Prolonged use of zidovudine, an anti-HIV medicine included in Trizivir, can cause muscle weakness (myopathy).
+These include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 (See the WARNING above.)

 Other possible side effects of Trizivir include:

 Tell your health care provider if you have any side effect that bothers you or that does not go away.